Kostasgr1089/arduSensor/arduinoSetup.md

 # Arduino / ESP Firmware Setup

 This firmware reads temperature and humidity from a **DHT20** sensor and sends it to the ArduSensor backend over Wi-Fi.
-It can be adapted for ESP8266 or ESP32 boards, but this project uses an **ESP8266 (NodeMCU/Wemos D1 mini)**.
+It can be adapted for ESP8266, ESP32 or other development boards, this project uses an **ESP8266**.

 ---